 How to Reinstate Suspended License Plates in Illinois

 If your license plates have been suspended in Illinois, it is probably because the vehicle you are driving is uninsured.
 To reinstate your suspended license plates, start with purchasing auto liability insurance from an agency who is registered with the State of Illinois Insurance Verification System.
 Once auto liability insurance is in place, an agent can provide the State of Illinois with the required documents and get your license plates reinstated immediately.

 To reinstate your suspended license plates in Illinois, contact us today.
 Our licensed agents are registered with the State of Illinois Insurance Verification System and can upload necessary insurance documents and clear suspended license plates INSTANTLY.

 Everything You Need to Know About Illinois Mandatory Insurance Verification Program

-Beginning June of 2021, the Illinois Secretary of State’s office will begin to enforce a mandatory liability insurance verification program, P.A.
+Beginning June of 2021, the Illinois Secretary of State’s office began to enforce a mandatory liability insurance verification program, P.A.
 Act 100-0373, which was developed in 2019 for ALL vehicles registered in the state of Illinois.